jeremycook/OrchardCore/src/docs/reference/core/Configuration/README.md

 ### Order of hierarchy

-By default an Orchard Core site will use `CreateDefaultBuilder` in the Startup Project's `Program.cs` which will load `IConfiguration` in the following order
+By default an Orchard Core site will use `CreateDefaultBuilder` in the Startup Project's `Program.cs` which will load `IConfiguration` in the following order.

 1. Startup project `appsettings.json`
 2. Startup project `appsettings.{environment}.json`
 3. User Secrets (if environment is __Development__)
 4. Environment Variables
 5. Command Line Args

-`IShellConfiguration` will then add to these
+6. `IShellConfiguration` will then add these

-6. `App_Data/appsettings.json`
+    1. `App_Data/appsettings.json`
-7. `App_Data/Sites/{tenant_name}/appsettings.json` for the particular tenant
+    2. `App_Data/Sites/{tenant_name}/appsettings.json` for the particular tenant

+!!! note
+    Configurations with the same key that are loaded later take precedence over those which were loaded earlier.

 ### Configuration during Deployment